Value-added tax (VAT)

 Special consumption tax (Impuesto a los Consumos Especiales or ICE)

-ICE is imposed on domestic and imported goods that are explicitly listed in the law, including plastic bags, sugared, non-alcoholic and carbonated drinks.
-This tax is levied at a progressive rate from 5% to 35% on certain automobiles and 15% on airplanes, helicopters, and boats.
+ICE is imposed on domestic and imported goods that are explicitly listed in the law, including plastic bags, sugared, non-alcoholic, carbonated drinks, among others.
+This tax is levied at a progressive rate from 5% to 35%on certain automobiles and 10% on airplanes, helicopters, and boats.
 The taxable basis on cigarettes and alcoholic beverages is obtained by the number of produced or imported cigarettes or degrees of alcohol, respectively.

 Foreign assets tax (Impuesto a los Activos en el Exterior)